2015 Walking Works Hikes

-Take I-77 to Grant Avenue exit.
+Take I-77 to Grant Avenue.
 Go west on Grant Avenue.
-Turn left on E. 49th Street, then right on Whittlesey Way.
+Turn left on E. 49th Street.
+Turn right on to Whittlesey Way.
 Starting at CanalWay Center walk down the hill behind the center.
-Turn left after you cross the bridge.
+Turn right after you cross the bridge.
 At the fork, go left and follow the loop trail.
 End at Canalway Center.
 Look for impressive 8’ yellow, daisy-like, wingstem around the wood edges.

 Rocky River Reservation